ahmeterdem1/MLgebra/README.md

 in the dedicated directory.
 Codes here aren't updated according to the library, and left as they were before it.

+%87.24 accuracy has been reached by a model of 784x128x10.
+The result was better because the vanishing gradient problem was less important.
+Generally, models created with MLgebra suffer from some amount of vanishing gradient.

 ## Toolkit

 The only requirement for this project is [vectorgebra](https://pypi.org/project/vectorgebra/).